This article looks at the Satiating Diet Plan. Included is an overview, so you know what to expect.

 Low-fat Yogurt

-Yogurt provides, among various other nutrients, proteins, and active and live bacteria that encourage the growth of other good bacteria.
+Along with various other nutrients, yogurt provides proteins and active and live bacteria that encourage the growth of other good bacteria.
 Studies have shown that a healthy gut can regulate the appetite of the obese.

 Pros